 - 1. Adjusted EBITDA refers to EBITDA before directly attributable acquisition related costs. - 2.
 Net earnings before directly attributable acquisition related costs. - 3.
 Weighted average basic shares outstanding in the period. - 4.
 Quarter ended March 31, 2021 includes a regular quarterly dividend of \$0.12 per share and a one-time special dividend of \$0.04 per share, further described in the "Dividend Policy" section of this MD&A.

-Reconciliation of Net Earnings to Earnings before Interest, Tax, Depreciation and Amortization ("EBITDA") and Adjusted EBITDA:
+Reconciliation of Net Earnings to EBITDA and Adjusted EBITDA: